tonibuenter/remotequery-java/README.md

 ======================

-In one sentence: RemoteQuery is a tiny utility which enables easily create SQL statements as JSON rest-like services.
-Next to SQL plain Java, Groovy can be used.
+RemoteQuery is a tiny utility which helps to create SQL statements as JSON rest-like services.
+Next to SQL, plain Java and Groovy can be used.

-A service is as easy defined as choosing a service id, a list of roles that can access the service and an SQL statement:
+To create a service you need to choose a service id, a list of roles that can access the service and an SQL statement:
 ```
 SERVICE_ID = Sales_Overview
 ROLES      = SALE,ADMIN

 select * from T_SALES
 ```
-To make thing useful with large project service statement composition, parameter control and much more is supported.
+To make thing more useful for large projects, service statements can be created with composition, parameter control and much more is supported.

 + [RemoteQuery (Intro Slides)] (RemoteQuery.pdf?raw=true)
 + [RemoteQuery Tech Stack Promotion] (RemoteQuery%20Tech%20Stack%20Promotion.pdf?raw=true)